Efficiently solving the harmonic model predictive control formulation: Introduction

 \section{Introduction}

-In the recent publication \cite{Krupa_TAC_2020} (originally presented in \cite{Krupa_CDC_19}), the authors proposed a novel model predictive control (MPC) \cite{Camacho_S_2013} formulation labeled \textit{harmonic model predictive control} (HMPC), which has several advantages over other MPC formulations, such as guaranteed asymptotic stability, recursive feasibility even in the event of a sudden reference change, an increased domain of attraction with respect to other MPC formulations, does not require a positive invariant set of the system, and displays an improved performance of the closed-loop system when using a small prediction horizon, especially for systems with integrator states or slew-rate constraints.
+In the recent publication \cite{Krupa_TAC_2022} (originally presented in \cite{Krupa_CDC_19}), the authors proposed a novel model predictive control (MPC) \cite{Camacho_S_2013} formulation labeled \textit{harmonic model predictive control} (HMPC), which has several advantages over other MPC formulations, such as guaranteed asymptotic stability, recursive feasibility even in the event of a sudden reference change, an increased domain of attraction with respect to other MPC formulations, does not require a positive invariant set of the system, and displays an improved performance of the closed-loop system when using a small prediction horizon, especially for systems with integrator states or slew-rate constraints.

-These advantages indicate that HMPC is an ideal candidate for its use as an embedded controller, i.e., for its implementation in devices with low computation and memory resources.
+These advantages, which are highlighted and discussed in detail in \cite{Krupa_TAC_2022, Krupa_CDC_19}, indicate that HMPC is an ideal candidate for its use as an embedded controller, i.e., for its implementation in devices with low computation and memory resources.
 The main drawback, however, is that its optimization problem is not the typical quadratic programming (QP) problem derived from most linear MPC formulations.
 This is due to the inclusion of several constraints that can be imposed as second-order cone (SOC) constraints.

 This article shows that in spite of this drawback, the HMPC formulation can be solved in a computation time comparable to that of MPC formulations whose control law is derived from QP problems using state of the art solvers.